A Bit More About Me!

 As a professional myself I was very comfortable working at a highly skilled and knowledgeable level in my chosen career, and yet on entering parenthood I was routinely treated as if I had no basic common sense, let alone the capacity to understand big words and even bigger concepts!
 There is a reason for this; most provision is targeted at the most ‘needy’ and ‘vulnerable’ of families with good reason; they need it most!

-When my first baby was two years old I made the difficult decision to leave the teaching profession, after gaining six years of experience teaching in Reception and Key Stage One (years 1 and 2), as well as leading the provision for Early Years in my school.
+When my first baby was two years old I made the difficult decision to leave the teaching profession, after gaining several years of experience, teaching in Reception and Key Stage One (years 1 and 2), as well as leading the provision for Early Years in my school.
 I then worked for seven years as an Early Years Foundation Stage Advisor (EYFSA) for Cambridgeshire County Council.
 This rewarding job involved providing support, challenge and training to professionals working with children under 5; from childminders and children’s centre staff, to those leading and working in nurseries and pre-schools across the Cambridgeshire area.
 During this time I further developed my own knowledge and understanding of how young children learn and had many ‘if only I’d known that before!’ moments along the way!

 After stopping work for a while due to health issues, I’m now a full time mum and am thoroughly enjoying the opportunity to spend time with my little boy while I can, although I plan to go back into Early Years in the future, in one guise or another!
 As well as spending time with my lovely family I have a passion for all things vintage, including doing up my little retro caravan, and can often be found walking my dog, dancing to live music (of all kinds!), reading, eating marmite on toast and drinking copious amounts of good strong Yorkshire tea!
+I also have a little business on the side buying and selling vintage ‘flowerpower’ bedding and fabrics, just because I can!

 Please read on and if you have any questions, opinions (be it praise or constructive criticism!) or ideas about what you have read, please comment or get in touch.
 I’d really love to hear from you.